iterative development

 Iterative and Incremental Development in Agile?

-Agile uses both iterative and incremental development approaches as there is a need for frequent deliveries of the project and at the same time, there is a need for getting constant feedback to adapt to the changes if any.
+Agile uses both iterative development and incremental development approaches, as there is a need for frequent deliveries of the project while also requiring constant feedback to adapt to any changes.

 Why is iterative and incremental development important?

-Both iterative and incremental development approaches are important for boosting the projected efficacy and achieving deliverables within deadlines.
+Both iterative development and incremental development approaches are important for boosting projected efficacy and achieving deliverables within deadlines.

 Does scrum use an iterative or incremental approach to optimize predictability and control risk?

-Scrum employs both iterative and incremental approaches for optimizing predictability and controlling the risk.
+Scrum employs both iterative development and incremental development approaches to optimize predictability and control risk.

 Is the waterfall incremental or iterative?

-A waterfall cannot be considered incremental or iterative as it involves the development of the whole system at once, rather than delivering in iterations or increments.
+A waterfall cannot be considered iterative development or incremental, as it involves the development of the whole system at once, rather than delivering in iterations or increments.

 What is the iterative and incremental life cycle?